brianfoshee/s3post/policy/README.md

-Package policy provides functionlity to create a POST policy for uploading a file directly from a browser to S3.
+Package policy provides functionality to create a POST policy for uploading a file directly from a browser to S3.

 More details for creating a policy can be found in [Amazon's docs][docs].